An episiotomy is a surgical incision used to enlarge the vaginal opening to help deliver a baby.

 How is an episiotomy performed?

+If you have already had an epidural, you will probably not need any further anesthetic.
+If otherwise, it will be necessary to utilize a local anesthetic called a pudendal block in your perineum.
 The mediolateral cut is angled down, away from the vagina and the perineum, into the muscle.
 The midline cut is performed by cutting straight down into the perineum, between the vagina and anus.

 How can I prevent the need to have an episiotomy?

 The following measures can reduce the need for an episiotomy: